IRRI-Bioinformatics-Official/postgwas-training/index.md

 # Training Schedule

 Welcome to the training program!
 Below is the schedule.
-Click the topic titles to download datasets (they will open in a new tab).

 | Time          | Topic                                                                 | Resource Person   |
 |---------------|----------------------------------------------------------------------|------------------|